RickRieger/typeScriptCrashCourse/README.md

 ## Can setup the out directory and root directory in the jsconfig.json

 - Uncomment (line 52 and 29) and name the folders outDir to dist, rootDir to src

+## Can include typeScript with REACT

+- Run in terminal ==> npx create-react-app . --template typescript
+- The . causes the files to be generated in the current folder